cmtchssn/Dissertation/README.md

 For the demo today, I have all prefabs spawnable, and removed save/load from the menu to ignore scrolling.
 I'll still want to ask about saving probably.

+### Day 045
+Make a capsule around the level that destroys gameobjects that pass through it.
+Done.
+Make a dictionary that holds all new instances of D*n* prefabs and removes them when they are destroyed.

+I'm working on it, but can't seem to reference and instantiate classes correctly in my code.
+Once I crack that egg, I'll be able to have a dictionary of every D*n* in the scene and keep track of their positions, possibly save their info.

 ---

 ### Jesse Meeting 001